HNU-CAT/HNU-CAT.github.io/content/publication/paper2/index.md

 ---
-title: 'An example conference paper'
+title: 'Distributed Drone Swarm Trajectory Planner Using Topology Planning Under Communication Delay'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Xingxun Liu
+  - Zhiqiang Miao
   - Yaonan Wang
-  - Zhiqiang Miao

 # Author notes (optional)
 author_notes: